Domino Setup Web UI (domsetup)

 DOMSETUP_KEY_FILE_PWD Path to the mounted password file for the TLS key (optional). /run/secrets/domsetup/key.pass

 These locations are typically populated via Kubernetes Secrets, mounted into the container to provide TLS certificates and private keys securely at runtime.
+They can be also used in Docker and other environments but have their defaults adopted to the K8s secrets namespace.

 Notes